pierre-haessig/ev-calc/README.md

 * French mix: between 40 and 80 gCO₂/kWh, from various sources.
 Precision does not matter much when the emission factor is low.
 * UE mix: 267 gCO₂/kWh in 2019 (296 gCO₂/kWh in 2018).
   Source: “The European Power Sector in 2019”, Agora Energiewende, February 2020 (page 31).
+  - This needs a double-checking because other sources put it closer to 400 g, but I need to find authoritative figures.
+The difficulty is that it is decreasing quite fast along the years.
 * German mix: 414 gCO₂/kWh for 2019 (472 gCO₂/kWh for 2018).
   Source: “The Energy Transition in the Power Sector: State of Affairs in 2019”, Agora Energiewende, January 2020 (page 39).